step-security/github-actions-goat/CryptographicallyVerify.md

 This attack was carried out by gaining unauthorized access to the bash uploaders and modifying them to exfiltrate secrets.
 Codecov later informed that if the users had conducted a checksum comparison before using the Bash Uploaders as part of their CI processes, this issue may not have impacted them.

 ## How does StepSecurity mitigate this threat?
-As of now, StepSecurity [`harden-runner`](https://github.com/step-security/harden-runner) verifies the checksums of some of the tools that are run as a part of the CI/CD pipelines.
+As of now, StepSecurity [`harden-runner`](https://github.com/step-security/harden-runner) verifies the checksum of some of the tools that are run as a part of the CI/CD pipelines.
 In the future, checksum for all popular build tools and compilers will be supported, and if the checksum is not verified, StepSecurity will inform the developer about the failed verification.

 ## Tutorial
 Learn how to prevent masquerade attacks from a GitHub Actions workflow.